walshb/offlineimap/docs/doc-src/FAQ.rst

   INBOX. part, or folders such as "Sent" or "Trash").
 If you happen to have a folder "sent" on one side of things and a folder called "Sent" on the other side, offlineimap will try to create those folders on both sides.
-If you server happens to treat those folders as case-insensitive you can then see this warning.
+If your server happens to treat those folders as case-insensitive you can then see this warning.

   You can solve this by excluding the "sent" folder by filtering it from